lunar-gala/2021-eusociality/README.md

 npm run deploy
 ```

+## Repo Organization

+- `assets/`: any sort of binary should go here, images, fonts, 3d models
+- `public/`: any file we want copied to our final webpage
+- `src/`: all of the code lives here
+  - `components/`: js components used by the page
+  - `styles/`: where all the css (we are using SASS) lives
+  - `App.js`: the main js entrypoint (besides `index.js`)
+  - `constants.js`: constants for the project
+  - `index.js`: don't touch this unless you have a good reason to
+- `.babelrc`: transpiling definitions
+- `.eslintrc`: styling definitions

 ## Best Practices

 - `git` is **not** a drive and doesn't perform well with big files, so if